 In the clinical courses, a student is allowed one absence for that particular semester's clinical course.
 A student who has more than one unexcused absence will lose five points off their total clinical grade (>1 unexcused absence = 5 points off for each absence).
-A student may have an excused absence, but only after obtaining clinical faculty permission in writing at least two days prior to the scheduled absence.
+A student may have an excused absence, but only after obtaining program director and/or instructor permission in writing.
 Students who are absent or tardy due to unforeseen circumstances will be handled on a case-by-case basis by the course faculty and the Program Director.
 A student with two or more excused absences will lose five points off their final grade for each occurrence and have a clinical academic warning due to risk of failure.
 It is the responsibility of the student to call the clinical facility if they are going to be absent.
 Failure to notify the facility prior to 6:30am will be a no-call no-show and will result in five points off the students' final grade per occurrence.